Reporting Rape: What to Do If You Are Raped?

 Understanding what to do if you are raped is something no one wants to know.
 However, the steps in reporting rape are important to know in case that worst case scenario ever happens to you.

 Knowing what to do if you are raped is critical in order to ensure your safety, preserve evidence and increase the likelihood that the rapist is successfully prosecuted.
-Even though evidence might be the last thing on your mind directly after a rape, it is something you will likely think about for a long time to come; so taking steps now can help you out in the long run.
+Even though the evidence might be the last thing on your mind directly after a rape, it is something you will likely think about for a long time to come; so taking steps now can help you out in the long run.

 Ensuring Your Safety After a Rape

-The most important thing to do after a rape is ensure your own safety and get medical attention.
+The most important thing to do after rape is to ensure your own safety and get medical attention.
 The first obvious step is to find a safe environment away from the attacker.
 This could be your home, car or a hospital.
 Wherever you choose to go, consider calling a friend to come with you to offer moral support.
 What has just happened to you is not your fault and you do not need to go through it alone.1

 - Calling the National Sexual Assault Hotline at 1-800-656-HOPE can provide you with information on what to do if you have been raped.
 It is free and available 24 hours a day.